Cosmetic botch-jobs on the rise as calls made to tighten up Irish regulations

 And he warned that in worst-case scenarios, procedures administered by non-medical practitioners can lead to blindness.

-He added: "Where you find one complication you often find several, unfortunately, and 99.9 per cent of the time it's complications from non-medical practitioners that we see.
+He added: "Where you find one complication you often find several, unfortunately, and 99.9pc of the time it's complications from non-medical practitioners that we see.
 A competent medical doctor will spot the complication early and act to correct it very quickly.
 The real danger is that non-qualified individuals providing fillers and threads don't even recognise the complication, never mind correct it."

 Colin Riordan, a well-known Blackrock Clinic-based plastic and reconstructive surgeon, echoed the calls for tighter regulation, insisting such procedures should only be carried out by trained healthcare professionals.